Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-Figure~\ref{f:procdef} (top) gives the syntax of processes.
-The output action $x[a,b]$ sends a message endpoint $a$ and a continuation endpoint $b$ along $x$.
-The input prefix $x(y,z) \sdot P$ blocks until a message and a continuation endpoint are received on $x$ (referred to in $P$ as the placeholders $y$ and $z$, respectively), binding $y$ and $z$ in $P$.
-The selection action $x[b] \puts i$ sends a label $i$ and a continuation endpoint $b$ along $x$.
-The branching prefix $x(z) \gets \{i: P_i\}_{i \in I}$ blocks until it receives a label $i \in I$ and a continuation endpoint (reffered to in $P_i$ as the placeholder $z$) on $x$, binding $z$ in each $P_i$.
+\Cref{f:procdef} (top) gives the syntax of processes.
+The send $\pOut x[a,b]$ sends along $x$ a message name $a$ and a continuation name $b$.
+The receive~$\pIn x(y,z) ; P$ blocks until on $x$ a message and continuation name are received (referred to in~$P$ as the placeholders $y$ and $z$, respectively), binding $y$ and $z$ in $P$.
+The selection~\mbox{$\pSel x[b] < i$} sends along $x$ a label $i$ and a continuation name $b$.
+The branch $\pBra x(z) > {\{ i : P_i \}_{i \in I}}$ blocks until it receives on $x$ a label $i \in I$ and a continuation name (referred to in $P_i$ as the placeholder~$z$), binding $z$ in each $P_i$.
+In the rest of this paper, we refer to sends, receives, selections, and branches---including their continuations, if any---as \emph{prefixes}.
+We refer to sends and selections collectively as \emph{outputs}, and to receives and branches as \emph{inputs}.